VISAGIE-SIPHOKAZI/CMPG323Overview-37263749/README.md

 # Project 1 - Agile (Scrum)
   ## Repository: https://github.com/VISAGIE-SIPHOKAZI/CMPG323Overview-37263749
   Description: This project teaches Agile principles, especially Scrum, for managing projects well.
 It focuses on developing things step-by-step, being flexible with changes, and giving value bit by bit to the people involved.
-  - Branching Strategy:  A well-defined branching strategy helps in managing code changes efficiently and ensuring that development, testing, and production workflows are smooth.
-    Main Branch: Production-ready code.
-Merge only after thorough testing.
-    Develop Branch: Integration of new features and bug fixes before merging into main.
-    Bug-Fix Branches: Address specific bugs.
-Merge into the relevant branch after fixes.

-  - Gitignore Files: The .gitignore file is used to specify files and directories that should not be tracked by Git.
-It helps keep your repository clean by ignoring unnecessary or sensitive files that don’t need to be version-controlled.
-    Build artifacts (dist/, build/)
-    Environment files (.env)

-  - Credentials and Sensitive Information
-    Credentials and sensitive information should never be stored directly in your Git repositories.
-    Environment Variables: Store sensitive data in environment variables.
-    Configuration Files: Use .env files locally and ignore them in Git.
-    Encryption: Encrypt sensitive data if needed.
-    Access Controls: Restrict access to sensitive information to authorized users.

 # Project 2 - NWU Tech Trends CRUD API
   ## Repository: https://github.com/VISAGIE-SIPHOKAZI/CMPG323Overview-37263749
   Description: In this project, I will create a basic web tool on Azure that handles data about how often our automations run.
 I use Visual Studio and .NET to build it, and I stick to a simple way of arranging how the web addresses work.